PowerGridModel/power-grid-model-io/docs/converters/vision_converter.md

 ## Voltage angle of buses in symmetric power-flow

-Note that vision does not include clock angles of transformer for symmetrical calculations in the result of voltage angles. power-grid-model however does consider them so a direct comparison of results cannot be made in such case.
+Note that vision does not include clock angles of transformer for symmetrical calculations in the result of voltage angles. power-grid-model however does consider them so a direct comparison of angle results needs to be done with this knowledge.

 ## Modelling differences or unsupported attributes